 The council has very clear guidelines on any overhanging branches in the council.
 This is because overhanging branches especially on the streets, and walkways can pose a danger to traffic and pedestrians.

 As a result, all residents are required to make sure that branches of their shrubs or trees are cut at their property lines.
-This is by maintaining 2.5metres minimum height from ground over a footpath at all times.
+This is by maintaining 2.5 meters minimum height from the ground over a footpath at all times.

-In case one does not comply to this rule, according to the local government act, an authorized government officer can give you a notice to make you comply.
+In case one does not comply with this rule, according to the local government act, an authorized government officer can give you a notice to make you comply.

 Encroaching roots or overhanging branches from neighbour’s trees

 The council of Frankston does not solve any conflicts arising from overhanging branches or roots encroaching your property from your neighbour.
 Instead, the council believes that these are conflicts that you should solve with your neighbour.

 You need to talk to your neighbour and reach an agreement on how to handle the problem.